BobBowles/django-diary/README.rst

     is self-explanatory.
 Up to V0.3.5 the target was Django 1.8.
 Following versions drop support for Django 1.8.
 Planned maintenance releases will cover Django 1.11.29 (v1.x), Django 2.2.13 (v2.x) and it is intended to cover Django 3 in the development stream (v3.x).

 ``django-datetime-widget``
-    is a project to provide some nice Bootstrap date and time widgets for Django.
+    is a project to provide some nice Bootstrap date and time widgets for ``Django``.
 It needs to be added as an app in the settings file.
-To use meridian time, the time formats also need to be added to the settings, as the Django defaults ignore meridian (see the Configuration section).
-The original version (0.9.3) available in Pypi is fine for Django<2.1, but for Django>=2.1 an updated version can be downloaded direct from GitHub.
-The one chosen here is due to Erwin Gelissen (Thanks, Erwin).
-When upgrading between Django<2.1 and Django>=2.1 you need to ensure the complete removal of the Pypi version, because the version numbers have not been updated.
+To use meridian time, the time formats also need to be added to the settings, as the ``Django`` defaults ignore meridian (see the Configuration section).
+The original version (0.9.3) available in Pypi is fine for ``Django<2.1``, but for ``Django>=2.1`` an updated version due to Erwin Gelissen has been published as ``django-datetime-widget2``.

 ``django-model-utils``
     is a project that provides a number of useful tools for manipulating models.
 It is primarily used here for facilitating subclassing of User.
 It is not needed for Django>=2.0.